One level density of low-lying zeros of quadratic Hecke $L$-functions of Imaginary Quadratic Number Fields: Introduction

-This proves \eqref{coreq1}.
-Moreover, as we are dealing with a family of quadratic characters and hence the root numbers of these $L$-functions are 1, $m_c$ must be even and thus at least two if positive.
+Moreover, as we are dealing with a family of quadratic characters and hence the root numbers of these $L$-functions are 1, $m_c$ must be even and thus at least 2 if positive.
 From this observation and \eqref{coreq1}, we arrive at \eqref{coreq2}. \end{proof}